atahanoezer/Wind/README.md

 ## **Datasets**

  Datasets are provided for two different wind farms.
 One of them is located in Beberibe, Brazil and the other one is located in Kelmarsh, UK.
+Both notebooks include the data download and preprocessing steps.

  The Brazilian data compilation comprises two sets of information gathered during a micrometeorological study conducted in two separate wind farms situated in a coastal region of northeastern Brazil [1].
 The wind farms in question are named Pedra do Sal Wind Farm (UEPS) and Beberibe Wind Farm (UEBB).
 These farms are positioned along the northeast coast of Brazil, an area characterized by meteorological conditions heavily impacted by trade winds and sea breeze.
 Each dataset encompasses measurements collected continuously over the course of an entire year, specifically from August 2013 to July 2014.
 The dataset can be downloaded from [Beberibe Wind Farm](https://zenodo.org/record/1475197#.ZD6iMxXP2WC).